csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 Another option is for the server to provide a ticket so client returning visits tell the server that the client has the ICAs and it does not need to send them.
-These options require further evaluation only if we think that they are worth the effort.\]
+These options require further evaluation only if we think that the complexity is worth the benefit.\]

-The 0xTBD1 flag used to signal ICA suppression can only be sent in a ClientHello or CertificateRequest message as defined below.
+The 0xTBD1 flag used to signal CA suppression can only be sent in a ClientHello or CertificateRequest message as defined below.
 Endpoints that receive a 0xTBD1 flag with a value of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.